 Describe the service and the problem directly and concisely (e.g. "Your company has overcharged me by $XXX in (Month)" instead of "There is a problem with my utility bills/ monthly payments").
 Include your customer and account number, and the address of the service.
 If you are following up on a conversation, be sure to say who you have spoken to and confirm the details of what you discussed.

 Be clear that you are seeking a resolution, and specify a reasonable response and timeframe you would like the company to do.
-You can also leave it open for the company to compensate you by stating "a meaningful and substantial gesture of goodwill" would be appreciated.
+You can also leave it open for the company to compensate you by stating that "a meaningful and substantial gesture of goodwill" would be appreciated.

 You may be angry, but don't write an angry letter.
-Only state the facts and don't be hostile, angry, sarcastic or threatening.
+Only state the facts and don't be hostile, angry, sarcastic, or threatening.
 The person reading your letter may not be responsible for the problem, and politeness may create more incentive for the person to help to resolve it.
 If you allow your recipients to have one-to-one conversations and exchanges, you are more likely to receive a favourable response.

 Include copies of related documents such as invoices and correspondence but keep them separate from your main letter.
 You can also send them a conversation record and email about the issue with customer service.
 Keep your originals, in case your letter is lost during the mailing process.

 Don’t worry, we have thousands of documents for you to choose from: